Healthy Homes Assessment Tutira

 What We Do

-As building inspectors, we handle all components that come with specialist home examinations.
-We are here to ensure you make the best decision when purchasing your next property.
+As building inspectors we take on all components of professional house examinations.
+We are here to ensure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one and conduct detailed examinations to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning the home.
+We are serious about your investment We conduct detailed examinations to make sure that you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the exciting aspects of buying or owning the home.

-We offer a wide range of services to ensure you are completely informed about the condition of any property you could be considering buying or selling along with other services.
+We specialise in a variety of services to ensure that you are completely updated on the condition of any property that you might be considering buying or selling in addition to other solutions.

-Not only do we collaborate with you, but we also work with some major clients, including municipal councils and banks, and insurance companies.
-Evidently they are pleased with their peace of mind provided, because of the information contained in our building inspection reports.
+We do not just collaborate with you, but we also work with large clients including the local authorities, banks, and insurance companies.
+Evidently they are pleased with our peace of mind provided, because of the information contained provided in our building inspection reports.

-Our systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into the document, you can actually see any issues that could be discovered.
-Through our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family and acquaintances.
+Our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your Report, you can actually see any issues that could be discovered.
+Thanks to our detailed report, it’s no wonder that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports